IgniteUI/igniteui-docfx/en/components/data-chart-legends.md

 ### Legend Overview

 By default, the Angular data chart component does not display legends for any series in the data chart.
-If you want to show a common legend for multiple series, you need to add an `IgxLegend` object to your application and then set it to the `Infragistics.Controls.Charts.Legend` property of the data chart.
+If you want to show a common legend for multiple series, you need to add a legend object to your application and then set it to the Legend property of the data chart.

-In addition, you must set the [`chartTitle`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxseriesviewercomponent.html#charttitle) property for each series object or the legend will use a default series title.
+In addition, you must set the [`chartTitle`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxseriesviewercomponent.html#charttitle) property for each series object or the legend will use a default series title.

 The following code snippet shows how to use a legend in the Angular data chart component: